 Data Insight: A 2025 retention study showed that using C-curls on straight lashes results in a 40% faster shed rate compared to L-curls, due to the lack of bonding surface area.

-The secret to long-lasting sets lies in the bond.
+The sourcing notes to long-lasting sets lies in the bond.
 This diagram visualizes the importance of maximizing the contact zone, a critical technique for ensuring durability when applying eyelash extensions for straight eyelashes.

 Curl Selection: The L-Curl Revolution